The CIViC Gene Summary provides a high-level overview of clinical relevance of cancer variants for the gene.

 Curating Gene Summaries¶

-This is a user-defined description of the clinical relevance of this gene.
-Just as a Variant Summary should be a synthesis of Evidence Statements for a Variant, the Gene Summary should be a synthesis of the Variant Summaries for a Gene.
+The Gene Summary is a user-defined description of the clinical relevance of this gene.
+Just as a Molecular Profile Summary should be a synthesis of Evidence Statements for a Molecular Profile, the Gene Summary should be a synthesis of the Molecular Profile Summaries for a Gene.

-This summary should also discuss the relevance of the Gene to different cancer types, patient outcomes and treatment decisions, and highlight differences and similarities between different variants of this gene.
+This summary should also discuss the relevance of the Gene to different cancer types, patient outcomes and treatment decisions, and highlight differences and similarities between different variants of this gene or different molecular profiles involving this gene.
 This section may include information about the gene product’s pathway interactions, functional alterations caused by variants within this gene and normal functions that are relevant to its association with cancer.
 Although individual evidence statements do not capture biological/mechanistic impact of variants on gene function, the Gene Summary is a place where this information may be summarized.

 A CIViC Gene Summary should generally be limited to one or two paragraphs and cite relevant reviews for a more extensive discussion of clinical relevance of the gene in cancer.